kmcintyre/gardenpath/README.md

 gardenpath
 ==========

-python twisted based URL auditing tool
+python twisted based URL auditing tool for twisted 12.1 or greater

 This inspiration behind this utility is to be able to build a deferred stack for webkit.